-Students are assigned academic advisors upon enrollment.
-The role of the advisor is to serve as the primary contact with the student for his total academic activities while enrolled at CCCC.
-The student is expected to confer periodically with his advisor (at least twice each semester) regarding academic standing, early registration, or any other areas of concern.
+Students are assigned to academic advisors and success coaches upon enrollment.
+The role of the advisor is to serve as the primary contact with the student for his or her total academic activities while enrolled at CCCC.
+The role of the success coach is to provide additional academic advising/coaching that supports the overall advising process.

+The student is expected to confer periodically with his advisor and/or to visit the College Success Center for a success coaching appointment (at least twice each semester) regarding academic standing, early registration, or any other areas of concern.